OndrejNepozitek/Edgar-Unity/docs/examples/example-1.md

 <Image src="img/v2/examples/example1_level_graph2.png" caption="Level graph" />

-You can also see that with corridors of different lengths a more room templates to choose from, we can now have cycles of various sizes.
+You can also see that with corridors of different lengths and more room templates to choose from, we can now have cycles of various sizes.
 The boss and spawn rooms have assigned only a single room template.

 ### Results